ryynosaur/mysite-forestry/_drafts/godot-mono-high-level-multiplayer-example-3-2.md

 Again, this is really important as it allows us to use `IsNetworkMaster()` within the player class properly.
 When the node's Network master is set to the id of the current user, `IsNetworkMaster()` will now return **true**.

+Now in the _PhysicsProcess method we can do a check for if we need to check for player inputs, or simply set our Position to what the puppet tells us it should be.
+Puppet, as explained in the documentation, are fields/methods shared among other players.
+We can set puppet fields to update on other players using the Rset methods.
+Check out the Player class in the demo [here](https://github.com/ryynosaur/MonoHighLevelMultiplayer/tree/master) to see this in action.

 ### Final Thoughts

 Have fun on your multiplayer game making journey!